HaxeFoundation/HaxeManual/md/manual/target-flash-getting-started.md

-## 12.2.1 Getting started with Flash
+## 12.2.1 Getting started with Haxe/Flash

 Developing Flash applications is really easy with Haxe.
 Let's look at our first code sample.
 This is a basic example showing most of the toolchain.